jarusll/the-logs/index.md

 Personal day today.

 Took a online assessment test.
 Pretty good in frontend.
 Average in backend.
-The backend assessment had alot of cryptographic security questions.
+The backend assessment had a lot of cryptographic security questions.

 Tomorrow, I'll start publishing org-mode.
 The plan is to get the system up ASAP and then I can port my site slowly.